Eating Disorder Nutrition Therapy

 Please note, to respect and honor clients on the waiting list and the provider's time, we have and uphold a 48 business hour cancellation policy.
 If the appointment is cancelled in less than 48 hours, the full fee will be charged.

-We take check, cash, and most major credit cards.
+We take most all major credit and debit cards.
 We do not work with insurance; however, we can provide you with a documentation of treatment (including necessary codes) to submit your own claim to insurance.

 Good Faith Estimate